 Forward Looking Statements

-Statements in this press release contain “forward-looking statements” that are subject to substantial risks and uncertainties.
+Statements in this press release may contain “forward-looking statements” that are subject to substantial risks and uncertainties.
 Forward-looking statements contained in this press release may be identified by the use of words such as “may,” “will,” “should,” “expect,” “plan,” “anticipate,” “could,” “intend,” “target,” “project,” “contemplate,” “believe,” “estimate,” “predict,” “potential” or “continue” or the negative of these terms or other similar expressions.
-Forward-looking statements are based on Inari’s current expectations, forecasts and assumptions, are subject to inherent uncertainties, risks and assumptions that are difficult to predict and actual outcomes and results could differ materially due to a number of factors.
-These and other risks and uncertainties include those described more fully in the section titled “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operation” and elsewhere in its Quarterly Report on Form 10-Q for the period ended June 30, 2020 and in its other reports filed with the U.S. Securities and Exchange Commission.
+Forward-looking statements include estimated full year 2022 revenue, and are based on Inari’s current expectations, forecasts, and assumptions, are subject to inherent uncertainties, risks and assumptions that are difficult to predict, and actual outcomes and results could differ materially due to a number of factors.
+These and other risks and uncertainties include those described more fully in the section titled “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operation” and elsewhere in its Annual Report on Form 10-K for the period ended December 31, 2021, and in its other reports filed with the U.S. Securities and Exchange Commission.
 Forward-looking statements contained in this announcement are based on information available to Inari as of the date hereof and are made only as of the date of this release.
 Inari undertakes no obligation to update such information except as required under applicable law.
 These forward-looking statements should not be relied upon as representing Inari’s views as of any date subsequent to the date of this press release.
 In light of the foregoing, investors are urged not to rely on any forward-looking statement in reaching any conclusion or making any investment decision about any securities of Inari.